rooseveltframework/roosevelt/README.md

 Create and run a Roosevelt app
 ===

-First you will need to install [Node.js](http://nodejs.org).
+First you will need to install [Node.js](http://nodejs.org) or [io.js](https://iojs.org).
 Then you might need to install some other stuff depending on what operating system you're running.

 Platform specific prerequisites
 ---